 We’ve all overheard conversations, walking down hip streets of the world’s tech capitals, discussions about the great ‘UX’ of a product, or the poor ‘UI’ of a website.
 Is it a secret language you will never be privy to?
 Are these people just using slang to look cool?

-Well, ok probably yes to the latter, but a determinate NO to the rest.
-Read on to learn what these terms mean, which jobs are better paid, and how to become a UX designer or UI designer.
+Well, ok, probably yes to the latter, but a determinate NO to the rest.
+This article will explain what these terms mean, which jobs pay better, and how to become one.

-The people you have eavesdropped on are actually discussing two professions that despite having been around for decades, and in theory for centuries, have been defined by the tech industry as UX and UI Design.
+You have actually eavesdropped on two people who are discussing two professions that, although they have existed for decades, and in theory for centuries, and knowing by the tech industry as UX and UI Design.

-UX Design refers to the term User Experience Design, while UI Design stands for User Interface Design.
+UX Design refers to the term User Experience, while UI stands for User Interface.
 Both elements are crucial to a product and work closely together.
 But despite their professional relationship, the roles themselves are quite different, referring to very different parts of the process and the design discipline.
-Where UX Design is a more analytical and technical field, UI Design is closer to what we refer to as graphic design, though the responsibilities are somewhat more complex.
+UX is a more analytical and technical field.
+UI is closer to what we refer to as graphic design, though the responsibilities are somewhat more complex.

-If you imagine a product as the human body, the bones represent the code which give it structure.
-The organs represent the UX design: measuring and optimizing against input for supporting life functions.
-And UI design represents the cosmetics of the body–its presentation, its senses and reactions.
+If you imagine a product as the human body, the bones represent the code that gives it structures.
+The organs represent the UX: measuring and optimizing against input for supporting life functions.
+And UI represents the cosmetics of the body–its presentation, its senses and reactions.
 But don’t worry if you’re still confused!
 You’re not the only one!

 As Rahul Varshney, Co-creator of Foster.fm puts it: